Harrisburg wins rain-soaked game against Salisbury

 Just ask Wyatt Robinson.

 "Our O-line was very good.
-We were missing one of our starters tonight because he was sick (non-COVID), but by the way they performed together no one could tell that,"said Harrisburg senior running back Robinson.
+We were missing one of our starters tonight because he was sick (non-COVID), but by the way they performed together, no one could tell that," the Harrisburg senior running back said.
 "They did a fantastic job and made running the football a bit easier for me, and I got some nice gains because of them."

 Robinson and his Bulldog teammates flashed signs of a dominating ground game Friday in a 36-0 Lewis & Clark Conference football road victory against Salisbury.